All Articles

 Flash Drive Select

-Now hit the Flash button and it will start writing to the USB drive.
+Now hit the Flash! button, and Etcher will start writing to the USB drive.

 Click Finish

-Now you'll see a progress bar, and some information about other projects by Balena, the company that makes Etcher.
+You'll see a progress bar (and some information about other projects by Balena, the company that makes Etcher).
 Wait for it to finish writing to the USB device.

 Flashing the drive